siriobalmelli/memorywell/README.md

 	were predictably taken, and adding to the roughly 400 search results for *circular buffer* would have been a bit of a buzz-kill.

-Hence: **MemoryWell**; your friendly neighborhood circular buffer:
+Hence **MemoryWell**, your friendly neighborhood circular buffer:

 -	a well from whence to draw memory
 -	a well-implemented circular buffer

 ## le official project [TODO list](docs/TODO.md)